Plamen Dimov (footballer)

-Plamen Dimov (Пламен Димов; born 29 October 1990) is a Bulgarian football defender who plays for Bulgarian first League club Spartak Varna.
+Plamen Dimov (Пламен Димов; born 29 October 1990) is a Bulgarian professional footballer who plays as a centre-back for Bulgarian Second League club Nesebar.
 His twin brother Galin Dimov is also a footballer.
 They are sons of the distinguished Bulgarian footballer Diyan Petkov.

 Career

 Dimov made his A PFG debut for Chernomorets Burgas on 10 March 2012 in a game against Lokomotiv Plovdiv.

 On 9 January 2013, Dimov signed with Levski Sofia.
 He was released from the team in late January 2015.
 Later that month he put pen to paper on a two-year contract with Kazakhstan Premier League club Kaisar.
 Quickly establishing himself as a starter, Dimov's season was cut short after making just two league appearances due to sustaining an anterior cruciate ligament injury during a training session.

 Botev Plovdiv

 In February 2017, Dimov signed with Botev Plovdiv but was unable to play until the 2017–18 season due to problems with the registration.

-On 29 June 2017 Plamen Dimov finally made an official debut for Botev Plovdiv during the 3–1 away win over Partizani Tirana in the 1st qualifying round of UEFA Europa League.
-On 20 July Dimov scored his first goal for Botev Plovdiv during the 4–0 win over Beitar Jerusalem in the 2nd qualifying round of UEFA Europa League.
+On 29 June 2017, Dimov made his official debut for Botev Plovdiv during the 3–1 away win over Partizani Tirana in the first qualifying round of UEFA Europa League.
+On 20 July Dimov scored his first goal for Botev Plovdiv during the 4–0 win over Beitar Jerusalem in the second qualifying round of UEFA Europa League.

 Dimov left the club at the end of the 2017–18 season.